Leaderboard

 1 point

-8. One problem i would have with that, is that it mechanically enforces your characters knowledge.
+One problem i would have with that, is that it mechanically enforces your characters knowledge.
 We do have people who are in relationships with others on the station, and suddenly, you can't seem to connect their voice to them because they are in another department?
 There also would be the problem of the radio, if you would need to see an ID to link the voice to a person, you would mostly hear unknowns, and such, as civilian, you can't be sure if the call of a plasma fire in science that spread into the hallways would be from an engineer or scientist, to warn people about it, or just a bored cargo tech.
-Given how tcomms can add job titles to the person speaking on comms, i always figured that they are more than just simple headsets, and would work as a voice identification device, or at least would tell you what tcomms tells you about them.
+Given how tcomms can add job titles to the person speaking on comms, i always figured that they are more than just simple headsets, and would work as a voice identification device, or at least would tell you what tcomms tells you about them.1 point

 1 point